 - Paper bags

-Available again November 2020 – sign up to my mailing list here to be notified when sale are open
+Available again soon – sign up to my mailing list here to be notified when sale are open

 Solar dyeing is a simple, low-cost process that uses colour from plants and flowers to dye fabric and yarn.
 It’s a technique that can be done at home using a few basic materials, some of which you may have collected if you’ve been having a clear out during lockdown, including empty glass jars and old white cotton fabric for example t-shirts or pillow cases.
 You can extract dye from a really wide range of plants and I’ll be going through lots of examples in the course including images of the colours that you can achieve – some of the colours are shown in the image above.
 It’s a great way of using up plant waste like onion skins, wilting flowers, and leaves pruned from plants for example.